 In 2016, after years of fascination with the tiny house movement and much consideration we chose to sell our 1600 square foot home and move into a tiny house of 458 square feet with our dog and young adult daughter.
 (She now lives in her own tiny apartment in a big city!)
 Our new cottage sat on a foundation in a lake community.
 We explored all tiny possibilities including living aboard a boat, full time RVing, building a tiny house on wheels, or moving into a mobile home.
 In the end, we went with the home on the foundation, as we lived in a four season climate with limited access to affordable year-round dockage or campgrounds and the excellent low interest loan rates that were available at the time of our decision.
 It gave a sense of permanence and the ability to wander when we choose.

 Fast forward to 2019, and we are living our next adventure.
-After traveling for much of the last two summers in an RV we moved into the RV for a while and headed to the other coast at the end of June.
-With the plan to move from tiny to tinier, all was in order, with the house under agreement until just before we left.
+After traveling for much of the last two summers in an RV we moved into the RV, for a while, and headed to the other coast at the end of June.
+With the plan to move from tiny to tinier, all was in order.
+The cottage was under agreement until just before we left.
 Yes, the deal fell apart right then.
 We took off anyway, as I already gave up my job and it was time.
-We made a 6000 mile journey and will alternate stays with the family and camping until the house sells and the next job lands at my feet.
-Once that occurs, we will revisit the same decision.
+We made a 6000 mile journey, and alternated stays with the family and camping until the house sold and the next job landed at my feet.
+The house went in the first week of September, while the job search is in process.
+Once the job is nailed down, we will revisit the same decision.
 No one knows if we will stay in the RV, build an off grid tiny house, find a live aboard, or stumble into something unforeseen.
 It’s happening!